 In 2012, you elected me to be a strong, new voice for the East Side.
 In my first term, I introduced common-sense legislation to strengthen Rhode Island's economy.
 I championed Temporary Caregiver Insurance, making Rhode Island the third state in the country to ensure people can take time off work to care for loved ones - a law that President Obama recently said set a good example for our nation.

 I made sure parents who need to improve their skills to get a new job can receive child-care assistance while in training.

 I'm working to take our health care system to the next level and on legislation to save our environment.
 I've also been a supporter of marriage equality, raising the minimum wage, and finding real solutions to reduce crime.

 I'm lucky to represent a community that cares about so many issues and allows me to be their voice in the Senate.
 Together, we are moving to a brighter future.

 I have had the honor of being recognized nationally for my work in Rhode Island, but the real recognition comes from you.
-Thank you so much for all of your support, ideas, and involvement during my first term.
+Thank you so much for all of your support, ideas, and involvement.